KhangHo10/C-AI-Inference-Engine/README.md

 # C++ AI Inference Engine

 A custom, memory-efficient inference engine built to serve and stream quantized local language models.
-Rather than relying on external APIs, this project implements a full-stack AI deployment pipeline from the ground up—bridging low-level systems programming with a modern web interface.
+Rather than relying on external APIs, this project implements a full-stack AI deployment pipeline from the ground up, bridging low-level systems programming with a modern web interface.

 ### Architecture Overview
 * **C++ Core (GGML):** Handles tensor operations, matrix multiplications, and memory-mapped model loading for high-throughput token generation.